ceramicnetwork/CIPs/CIPs/CIP-71/CIP-71.md

 }
 ```

+If some of the given `paths` are not present in the document the method should just return the documents that where actually present.
+This will allow developers to optimistically query for multiple linked documents and only get the already created docs.

 ### MultiQuery on http-daemon

 The http daemon should be extended with a `states` method.
 This method allows for multiple Multiqueries to be done at once.
-The reason to add the ability to make multiple queries at once is that the http-client often want's to maintain the state of multiple documents at once in the background, so this method can be used to reduce the number of requests made.
+The reason to add the ability to make multiple queries at once is that the http-client often wants to maintain the state of multiple documents at once in the background, so this method can be used to reduce the number of requests made.

 **Endpoint:** `POST /api/v0/states`